Green-Phys/MiniPole/README.md

 ## 🌱 For the HEOM Community

-For applications involving real-frequency data used in Hierarchical Equations of Motion (HEOM), further details are provided in [arXiv:2504.01163](https://arxiv.org/abs/2504.01163).
+For applications involving real-frequency data used in Hierarchical Equations of Motion (HEOM), further details are provided in [J. Chem.
+Phys.
+162, 214111 (2025)](https://doi.org/10.1063/5.0273763).

 **Relevant classes**: `MiniPoleRf`, `MiniPoleRfDPR`